gamestabled/OoT3D_Randomizer/README.md

 If you'd like to contribute, please use [Artistic Style](http://astyle.sourceforge.net/) to style your code before committing.
 The [style-options.ini](style-options.ini) file defines the options for the program.

-After downloading Artistic Style, run the root directory with:
+After downloading Artistic Style, run it from the root directory with:

 `astyle --options=style-options.ini source/*.hpp code/src/*.c code/src/*.h`

-This styles all header and C files. .cpp files use 2 spaces for indent and also have some exclusions, so use this slightly different command:
+This styles all header and C files; .cpp files use 2 spaces for indent and also have some exclusions, so use this slightly different command:

 `astyle --options=style-options-cpp.ini source/*.cpp`